meetpotdar777/Real-time-Deepfake-AudioVideo-Detector/readme.md

 </p>

-📝 Table of Contents

-About

-Getting Started

-Usage

-Built Using

-Logic Matrix

-Authors

-Acknowledgments

 🧐 About <a name = "about"></a>

 This project provides a robust solution for real-time digital integrity verification.
 By combining MediaPipe's 3D Face Mesh with a Deep Learning Audio Analysis engine, the system can distinguish between a real human, a deepfake video, and a simple 2D image or cartoon.